TehNut-Mods/ResourcefulCrops/README.md

 A cache is kept to ensure that adding/removing crops does not mess with Seed/Shard/Pouch meta's.
 The cache is global, meaning across all worlds the user creates.

 To reset this cache, delete `ResourcefulCropsCache.dat` from `../saves/`.

+##Development Setup

+This mod requires the following added to the workspace to work without issue:

+* EnderIO (1.7.10)
+* BloodMagic (1.7.10)
+* MineFactoryReloaded (1.7.10)

+To setup the workspace, simply fork/clone this repository and run `gradlew setupDecompWorkspace idea|eclipse`.